-GHG emissions in Nevada peaked in 2005, when net GHG emissions totaled 49.265 MMTCO2e.34 Overall, net GHG emissions in 2019 were 17.6% below 2005 levels.
-Since 2005, significant reductions in Nevada's GHG emissions have occurred due to both the Economic Downturn from 2007 through 2009 (commonly known as the Great Recession) and the permanent shutdown of Nevada's two largest coal-fired power plants - the Mohave and Reid Gardner generating stations.
+GHG emissions in Nevada peaked in 2005, when net GHG emissions totaled 49.405 MMTCO2e.35 Overall, net GHG emissions in 2020 were 24.4% below 2005 levels.
+Since 2005, significant reductions in Nevada's GHG emissions have occurred due to both the Economic Downturn from 2007 through 2009 (commonly known as the Great Recession) and the permanent shutdown of Nevada's two largest coalfired power plants - the Mohave and Reid Gardner generating stations.
 In 2015, transportation exceeded electricity generation and became the State's largest sector of GHGs.
 This shift was mainly driven by Nevada's increasing reliance on renewable energy and lower-GHG emitting natural gas in the electricity generation sector rather than any significant change in the transportation sector.
-For 2019, Nevada's net GHG emissions totaled 40.590 MMTCO2e, with transportation accounting for 34.4% of gross emissions.35
+For 2020, Nevada's net GHG emissions totaled 37.336 MMTCO2e, with transportation accounting for 31.9% of gross emissions.36

-34 This report does not include the GHG emissions associated with wildland fires when illustrating statewide emissions.
-35 In this report, gross emissions describe the sum of all sectors acting as sources of GHG emissions while net, or total, emissions are used to describe the sum of all sectors acting as sources of GHG emissions minus all sectors acting as GHG emissions sinks.
+35 This report does not include the GHG emissions associated with wildland fires when illustrating statewide emissions.

+36 In this report, gross emissions describe the sum of all sectors acting as sources of GHG emissions while net, or total, emissions are used to describe the sum of all sectors acting as sources of GHG emissions minus all sectors acting as GHG emissions sinks.

-For the purposes of this report, only the GHG emissions caused by activities that occurred within the geographical boundaries of the State of Nevada are considered.36 It is however, important to recognize that GHG emissions are not always spatially associated with their related activities.
+For the purposes of this report, only the GHG emissions caused by activities that occurred within the geographical boundaries of the State of Nevada are considered.37 It is however, important to recognize that GHG emissions are not always spatially associated with their related activities.
 For instance, the generation (source of emissions) and consumption of electricity (the related activities) can take place in different states.
-For example, about 16% of 2019's electricity generation sector GHG emissions (2.186 MMTCO2e) are associated with electricity consumed out-of-state; since that electricity is generated in-state, the related GHG emissions are included in this report.
+For example, 13.5% of 2020's electricity generation sector GHG emissions (1.764 MMTCO2e) are associated with electricity consumed out-of-state; since that electricity is generated instate, the related GHG emissions are included in this report.

 This distinction of production versus consumption is particularly critical in accounting for the GHG emission reduction impact of some potential mitigation strategies affecting energy demand.
-For example, reuse, recycling, and source reduction can lead to emissions reductions from lower energy requirements in the material production (such as paper, cardboard, aluminum, etc.) even though the emissions associated with material production may not occur within the state, and as such this reduction in emissions is not reflected in this report.
+For example, reuse, recycling, and source reduction can lead to emissions reductions from lower energy requirements in the material production (such as paper, cardboard, aluminum, etc.) even though the emissions associated with material production may not occur within the State, and as such this reduction in emissions is not reflected in this report.

 Table 2-1 lists Nevada's GHG emissions and sinks by sector for select years.
-Figure 2-2 illustrates updated GHG emissions from the transportation, electricity generation, industry, and residential and commercial sectors from 1990 through 2019 as well as emissions and sinks from the agriculture, waste, and LULUCF sectors from NDEP's 2019 report.
-Note that because the SEDS energy consumption estimates include the residential and commercial sector (in addition to consumption estimates from the transportation sector, electricity generation sub-sector) they have also been updated in this year's report.
+Figure 2-2 illustrates updated GHG emissions from the transportation, electricity generation, industry, and residential and commercial sectors from 1990 through 2020 as well as emissions and sinks from the agriculture, waste, and LULUCF sectors from NDEP's 2019 report.
+Note that because the SEDS energy consumption estimates include the residential and commercial sector (in addition to consumption estimates from the transportation sector, electricity generation sector, and industry stationary combustion sub-sector) they have also been updated in this year's report.